contrivancecompanychicago/cosine-game-forum-harlowe/miscdocs/principles.md

-Introduction: Three Fundamentals of Harlowe
+Introduction 4: Three fundamentals of Harlowe

 Harlowe is a markup language that you can apply to your Twine prose to make the prose interactive, non-linear, and game-like.
 This language's full contents of features may appear daunting, but all of its features revolve around the following three simple concepts, which, when understood, unlock understanding the rest of the language: